MasterBlaster99/DrawingDiscussions/README.md

 ## Instructions
  #### - Click on plus icon for adding new drawing
  #### - after adding image DOUBLE tap on the image to add marker
+ #### - For viewing marker description and title click on the marker

 ## Screenshots